The VirtualBox DHCP server has not assigned an IP address to the virtual device

 Power management

-Please note that virtualisation is CPU-intensive and may drain your battery.
+Virtualization is CPU-intensive and may drain the battery.

 Laptops with discrete GPU